 The seventh grade curriculum builds upon the sixth grade curriculum and introduces students to the idea of improvisation.
 Students work on creating covers of songs, this time adding extended improvised solos in the middle.
 As part of the creative process, students study the history of improvisation from its origins during the Baroque through the 1900s in jazz.
 In addition to learning about the performance and historical sides of music, students are introduced to the engineering side.
 Students learn about microphones and microphone placement and are introduced to the basics of mixing and editing their song.

 The goal of the curriculum is to develop versatile movers with the confidence to learn new skills and the desire to engage in physical pursuits on a lifelong basis.
 The three areas of focus include lifetime fitness and activities, traditional sports and an outdoor challenge course unit.
 Students are encouraged to take more responsibility for their own personal fitness and manage their own games and activities.
-Some of the activities include team handball, soccer, basketball, volleyball, floor hockey, pickleball, and the climbing tower.
+Some of the activities include team handball, ultimate Frisbee, basketball, volleyball, floor hockey, pickleball, and the climbing tower.